System-Engineering-Group-9/system-engineering-group-9.github.io/docs/implementation.md

 The pseudocode also illustrates the set up for the buff system, throughout the game players can recieve buffs that provide some sort of advantage, below we will go into further depth about the types of buffs.
 The Entity method `UpdateBuffDuration` and `AddBuffs` are used to add buffs and manage how long they last.

+#### Buff Types

+Our game contains several types of buffs, these can be permanent and last throughout the game or temporary and finish after the given buff duration.
+This is a comprehensive list of all the buff types:
+- AttackUp - this causes a damage increase for the combat system
+- DefenseUp - this causes a deffense increase for the combat system
+- EvadeUp - this gives a higher evade value for the combat system
+- ExtraDice - allows to roll more than one dice
+- DoublePoints - doubles point gains
+- TriplePoints - tripple point gains

+The Double Points and Triple Points buff are not used by the boss entity and only on the players, these are also not stackable and only the largest buff to the given player will be used.

 #### Player Class and Boss Class

 As we have discussed alerady player and boss both inherit the Entity class, however they both also have individual stats and behaviour that is not shared between the two, below is a summary of the key individual components.